BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 That's why it does not have any official documentation.
 A summary of python2's `marshal` format can be found [here](http://demoseen.com/blog/2010-02-20_Python_Marshal_Format.html).
-For figuring all this stuff out, I had to read the source of the interpreter, especially [`marshal.c`](https://github.com/python/cpython/blob/3.5/Python/marshal.c).
+To figure all this out, I had to read the source of the interpreter, especially [`marshal.c`](https://github.com/python/cpython/blob/3.5/Python/marshal.c).